bdelano/ftosupgrade/README.md

 ### Prepare the switches for upgrade
 * opengear connectivity will be validated and will be listed in the prepare output
+* prompt will be compared between opengear and ssh to device
 * build directories to support pre,post and log files
 * check that binfile exists on the remote devices and is valid (md5)
 * add your binary to the 'alternate' slot A or B